Travel: Las Vegas, the Sin City, is everything you think it is and, well, more

 Caesar's Palace, with it's bluesky dome mall, offers replicas of Michelangelo's Statue of David, boxer Joe Louis, Augustus Caesar and Cleopatra's golden chest.
 Feel free to rub left index fingers, touch toes, chest and gloves appraently for good luck.

-Just as you can only eat so much, you can only digest so much glitz and glamour as the legs start begging for a rest.
+Just as you can only eat so much, you can only digest so much glitz and glamour before the legs start begging for a rest.

 Mercifully I had a trip to the Grand Canyon with a bus tour group and to another one with the clan in the nearby state of Utah to break The Strip saturation point.